Crime in Cambodia

 Crime in Cambodia is present in various forms.

 Crime by type

 Corruption

 The rate of corruption in Cambodia is high; one source goes on to describe the situation as "nothing less than obscene".
 Corruption is considered a large expense to the Cambodian government.
 The Cambodian police force is known to inappropriately use violence in certain cases.
 The misuse of ferocity has raised concerns from the Human Rights Watch.
+Petty crime is common, with tourist areas often targeted.
+This includes snatch theft and pick-pocketing.
+Perpetrators are usually stricken with poverty, and as a result are driven to steal from foreigners with the knowledge that they bring about a significant amount of money and other valuable items.
+Owing to the easy accessibility of arms, armed robbery also occurs.

 Fraud

 Tens of thousands of Asians from different countries have been lured to casinos and resorts in Cambodia (but also Laos and Myanmar).
 These victimes would then be forced to work in illegal online-gambling or scamming outfits.
 These illegal operations are organised by ethnic-Chinese gangs that sometimes collaborate with local counterparts.

 Illegal logging

 Murder

-In 2017, Cambodia had a homicide rate of 2.4 per 100,000 population.
+In 2013, Cambodia had a homicide rate of 2.4 per 100,000 population.

 Prostitution

 Prostitution is against the law in Cambodia, but still present and only growing.
 Le Thi Quy, a professor from the Women's Research Center, interviewed a handful of females in 1993 about prostitution; three quarters of the interviewees found being a prostitute to be a norm and a profession they felt was not shameful having.
 That same year, the professor estimated that there were some one hundred thousand sex workers in the country.